 Rose and First Avenue present

-Note: The Crash Test Dummies show originally scheduled for April 16 has been rescheduled to September 27, 2020.
-All tickets purchased for the April 16 show will be honored for the September 27 show.
+The Crash Test Dummies show originally scheduled for April 16, 2020 has been rescheduled and will take place on March 19, 2021.
+All tickets purchased for the April and September 2020 performances will remain valid for the new date, so please hang on to your original ticket for entrance.

 CRASH TEST DUMMIES